Magic City

 No planets shadow their cool white fire

-This mountain city needs no sun
+This mountain city requires no sun

 Its ice marks grooves of plain cut oak